commercelayer/demo-store-core/packages/types/README.md

 You can install it and use them to build your own Demo Store data and configuration files.

-To build Demo Store data you'll probably need to create a scripts that converts data from your source to the Demo Store data format.
+To build Demo Store data you'll probably need to write a script that converts data from your source to the Demo Store data format.

-Using this package, that operation will be much easier and error-proof.
+By using this package, that operation will be much easier to do and error-proof.

 <img width="869" alt="IntelliSense in Visual Studio Code" src="https://user-images.githubusercontent.com/1681269/186433307-b309ab45-68b7-4a7e-ac10-df2874189e1b.png">